- Associate Degree in Nursing

 - Doctor of Nursing Practice

 Dr. Donna Blackburn, PhD, RN

 Dr. Blackburn graduated from Western Kentucky University with ASN ’70 and BSN ’80 degrees.
 She received a MSN degree from Vanderbilt University School of Nursing where she completed the Family Nurse Practitioner program in 1986.
 She graduated with a PhD in Nursing Science from Vanderbilt University in 1998.

 She served as Department Head of Nursing at WKU for 8 years.
 She has taught both undergraduate and graduate students during her tenure at WKU.
-She currently teaches the following graduate courses: Theoretical Foundations; Graduate Nursing Research; Research Application; and Nursing, Politics and Health Policy.
-She also teaches two graduate courses in the Nursing Administration concentration that focus on leadership/management and its application in the capstone internship.
+She currently teaches the following graduate courses: Transitions to Advance Practice Nursing; Theoretical Foundations: Research Applications; and the capstone courses in the DNP program.
+She also teaches the core courses in the Nursig Administration concentration that focus on leadership/management and application setting.

 Dr. Blackburn is a member of the ANA/Kentucky Nurses Association, the National League for Nursing, and Sigma Theta Tau International Nursing Honor Society.
 Research interests include: family functioning, chronic illness and cultural sensitivity.
 She has published articles about coping with a chronic illness cognitive-behavioral interventions for women with rheumatoid arthritis and learning intercultural competence.
 Dr Blackburn has regular graduate faculty status with The Graduate School.